dbos-inc/dbos-docs/docs/python/reference/contexts.md

 ) -> None
 ```

-Retrieve an event published by the workflow identified by `workflow_id` to the key `key`.
+Retrieve the latest value of an event published by the workflow identified by `workflow_id` to the key `key`.
-Waits for the event to be published, returning `None` if the wait times out.
+If the event does not yet exist, wait for it to be published, returning `None` if the wait times out.

 **Parameters:**
 - `workflow_id`: The identifier of the workflow whose events to retrieve.